-The Workforce Board's open business meeting was held at Zoom Video Conference, at 9:30 a.m. on February 25, 2021.
-The Board approved the Workforce Solutions of Central Texas Strategic Plan, 2021-2024, having received no public comments for incorporation into the final document.
+The Workforce Board's open business meeting was held in person and over Zoom Video Conference, at 9:30 a.m. on February 23, 2023.
+The Board approved the Workforce Solutions of Central Texas Strategic Plan, 2021-2024, pending the review of recommended occupations be analyzed to determine if requested occupations meet established criteria for the in demand occupation list.